zuozhenggh/learning-library/data-management-library/goldengate/ggs-to-ogg/introduction/introduction.md

 In this lab, you will:
 * Create a trusted connection between Oracle GoldenGate and OCI GoldenGate
-* Create and run a receiver path on Oracle GoldenGate
+* Create and run a target-initiated receiver path on Oracle GoldenGate

 ### Prerequisites
 To successfully complete this LiveLab, you must have the following:
-* An on premise Oracle GoldenGate installation
+* An on premise or Marketplace Oracle GoldenGate installation
 * An OCI GoldenGate deployment created with public IP enabled
 * A Trail file on your OCI GoldenGate deployment